Church Etiquette

 Talking During Church

 Besides being disrespectful toward God, Who is present, it is distracting for others who are striving to pray.
-This rule includes all services of the Church, whether it be the Hours read prior to Divine Liturgy, or the priest hearing Confessions after Vespers.
-It is best to save conversation for the fellowship hall, inviting guests next-door for a visit.
+This rule includes all services of the Church, whether it be the Hours read prior to Divine Liturgy, the Thanksgiving Prayers after Divine Liturgy, or the priest hearing Confessions after Vespers.
+If something needs to be said, be brief and quiet.
+It is better to save conversation for the fellowship hall, inviting guests next-door for a visit after the service.

 The proper way to greet a bishop or priest is to ask his blessing and kiss his right hand.
 How do you do this?
 Approach the bishop or priest with your right hand over your left (palms up) and say “Father (“Master,” in the case of a bishop), bless.”
 This is appropriate and traditional, rather than shaking their hands.
 When you receive such a blessing it is Christ Himself who offers the blessing through the hand of the priest or bishop.
 Who of us would not want all of Christ’s blessings we can get?